World-line instantons and the Schwinger effect as a WKB exact path integral: No more corrections

+which demonstrates that we can simply drop the terms proportional to $\beta^{+\frac{1}{2}}$ in the measure and action.
+Equation \eqref{nicolai} is the ``Nicolai map'' that reduces this factor of the path integral to Gaussian form.

+The remaining corrections to the semiclassical approximation, in both the measure and the action, are suppressed by powers of $\sqrt{\beta}$.
 Now, we remember that the integral is independent of $\beta$.
 The original integral that we computed was for the case $\beta=1$.
 Assuming smooth behavior in $\beta$, we can set the original integral equal to the limit of the above as $\beta\to \infty$.
 In that limit, the interaction terms in the action and in the measure go to zero and the integral is reduced to the Gaussian one which we have already computed in the previous section where we found that it gives the exact result.